anakic/querystorm-docs/External/sqlite_files.md

 create table movies as -- create permanent table 'movies' select * from movies -- using data from in-memory table 'movies'
 ```
-This might seem like a name collision, but the workbook table's full name is `temp.movies` and the name of the new permanent table is `main.movies`.
-If both tables exist and have the same name, we can refer to the permanent table like so:
+This might seem like a name collision, since there's an Excel table called `movies` and a permanent table called `movies`, but the workbook table's full name is `temp.movies` and the name of the new permanent table is `main.movies`.
+We can refer to the permanent tables explicitly using the `main.` prefix like so:

 ```sql
 select * from main.movies